Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Applications

 The log-Normal Poisson is common for RNA-seq data, {\em e.g.} \cite{jia2017accounting}, but initial tests indicate that the dropout and low sequencing depth of scRNA-seq experiments result in extremely high estimates of dropout (more than the number of genes).
 Accordingly, many groups have developed tools that extend models to account for dropout, {\em e.g.} \cite{kharchenko2014bayesian} and \cite{pierson2015zifa}.
-Both of these do not allow for cell specific dropout rates.
-We will investigate how estimating the number of unobserved transcripts due to insufficient sequencing depth can improve estimation of the dropout rate.
+Both of these do not allow for cell specific dropout rates, but recently researchers have recognized the need for estimating the dropout rate at the cell level~\citep{risso2018general}.
+We investigated how non-parametric species estimation can improve the estimation of the dropout rate.
 We will use the same methods as in the previous section, excluding the pnmle and recon, as these methods are suitable for application to a single sample but take too long to apply to the number of number of samples (cells) obtained from a single cell RNA-seq experiment.
-For methods that estimated a dropout rate less than zero, as can occur if the number of estimated genes is greater than the known number of genes, we set the dropout rate equal to the observed dropout rate.
+We also added comparisons to a Negative Binomial parametric model, where the positive counts are assumed to arise from a zero-truncated Negative Binomial distribution.
+This represents a case where a close but incorrect parametric model is used.
+We used the EM algorithm available in the preseqR package \citep{dengpreseqr} to fit the parameters of the Negative Binomial model.
+For methods that estimated a dropout rate less than zero, as occurs when the number of estimated genes is greater than the known number of genes, we set the dropout rate equal to the observed dropout rate.

 Nearly all of the methods improve the estimated dropout rate (Fig~\ref{scRNAseqLogNormalModel}\textbf{a}).
-The ACE, Chao estimator, breakaway, and preseq improved the correlation nearly two-fold.
-The preseq estimator improved the correlation the largest, though the improvement from the ACE was nearly identical (an increase of 1.95 for preseq versus 1.93 for the ACE).
-As figures~\ref{scRNAseqLogNormalModel}\textbf{b} and \textbf{c} show, most of the improvement was in the cells with very high observed dropout rates.
+The mean square error improved in all cases.
+The best performing methods in terms of lowest mean square error were the Chao lower bound, the ACE, and preseq (Fig~\ref{scRNAseqLogNormalModel}\textbf{a}).
+All three improved the estimated dropout rate considerably better than all other tested methods, with preseq showing the highest performance.
+Most of the improvement was in the cells with very high observed dropout rates (Fig~\ref{scRNAseqLogNormalModel}\textbf{b} and \textbf{c}).
 These cells present the most problems to investigators, as it is extremely unlikely that the observed sparse gene expression is due to biological factors.